Trevisan's extractor in the presence of quantum side information: Constructing m -bit extractors from one-bit extractors and weak designs

 \begin{thm} Let $C : \{0,1\}^n \times \{0,1\}^t \to \{0,1\}$ be a $(k,\eps)$-strong extractor with uniform seed and $S_1,\dotsc,S_m \subset [d]$ a weak $(t,r)$-design.
 Then the extractor given in \defref{def:genericscheme}, $\Ext_C : \{0,1\}^n \times \{0,1\}^d \to \{0,1\}^m$, is a quantum-proof $(k + rm + \log 1/\eps, 3m\sqrt{\eps})$-strong extractor. \end{thm}

-\begin{proof} In \propref{prop:guessing-cx}, if the seed $Y$ is uniform, then $V$ is independent from $W$ and hence by the Markov chain property from $G$ as well, so \eqnref{eq:guessing-cx.prop.2} can be rewritten as which corresponds to the exact security criterion of the definition of an extractor.
+\begin{proof} In \propref{prop:guessing-cx}, if the seed $Y$ is uniform, then $V$ is independent from $W$ and hence by the Markov chain property from $G$ as well, so \eqnref{eq:guessing-cx.prop.2} can be rewritten as which corresponds to the exact criterion of the definition of a quantum-proof extractor.